“A trailblazer on a path you don’t want to be on.”

 I paraphrase slightly, but that’s what the specialist breast cancer nurse at the hospital where I’m being treated said I was.

 I have to say I was touched by the huge degree of empathy with which the nurse said it.
-This was just after the consultant told me that the treatment she was proposing for my secondary breast cancer was a combination of drugs that had only just been made available under the NHS in England.
+This was just after the consultant told me that the treatment she was proposing for my secondary breast cancer was a combination of drugs that has just been made available under the NHS in England for women in my specific situation.

 Given together, the drugs have been shown to improve what’s called “progression free survival”, ie the length of time patients live without their disease getting worse, and so delay the need for chemotherapy.